mahavedalla/mahavedalla/docs/questions/khanda/do-the-five-aggregates-have-any-essence.md

-# Do the five aggregates have any essence?
+Question: Do the five aggregates have any essence?
 Answer in Brief: -
  Category: Khanda
 Sutta References: SN 22.95